The Importance of Father Daughter Relationships | Children's Bureau

 “Over the past four decades, fatherlessness has emerged as one of our greatest social problems.
 We know that children who grow up with absent fathers can suffer lasting damage.
 They are more likely to end up in poverty or drop out of school, become addicted to drugs, have a child out of wedlock, or end up in prison.
 Fatherlessness is not the only cause of these things, but our nation must recognize it is an important factor.”

-“But if we are honest with ourselves, we’ll admit that what too many fathers also are is missing — missing from too many lives and too many homes… We know the statistics — that children who grow up without a father are five times more likely to live in poverty and commit crime; nine times more likely to drop out of schools and 20 times more likely to end up in prison.
+“But if we are honest with ourselves, we’ll admit that what too many fathers also are is missing — missing from too many lives and too many homes.
+We know the statistics — that children who grow up without a father are five times more likely to live in poverty and commit crime; nine times more likely to drop out of schools and 20 times more likely to end up in prison.
 They are more likely to have behavioral problems, or run away from the home or become teenage parents themselves.
 And the foundations of our community are weaker because of it.”

-Mitigating the Risks
+Mitigating Risks

 How You Can Help

-- Give what you can of your time, energy, resources, support, and finances to local and national organizations that support fatherhood programs and initiatives.
+5. Donate your time, energy, resources, support, and finances to local and national organizations that support fatherhood programs and initiatives.